-A Letter From President
+A Letter From The Chairman

 Our primary investment objective is to preserve the long-term capital of our clients from the erosion caused by the combined forces of inflation and taxes.
 At first blush, this may appear to be a modest goal, but in fact, over the long haul, it is a significant challenge.